ideasman42/cargo-watch/readme.rst

   multiple commands can be passed using a quoted argument newlines, *(blank lines are ignored)*.
 - If no arguments are provided, then cargo will run ``build`` and ``test``.
+- Errors raise an alert in the terminal on failure.

 Examples